 The food with the highest sugar content per typical serving is Cauliflower, frozen, unprepared which contains 6.3 g in 1 package (10 oz) (or 284 g).
 The precentage of the recommended daily value for this serving is 7 %.
 For this serving the Calories content is 68.16 kcal, the Protein content is 5.71 g, the Fat content is 0.77 g and the Carbohydrate content is 13.29 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing sugar which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of high content of sugar in foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high amount of sugar.